MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 ## Concluding Thoughts

-Carleton's co-op program, while designed with good intentions, is systematically designed to prioritize partnered employer convenience over student well being.
+Carleton's co-op program, while designed with good intentions, is systematically designed to prioritize partnered employers over student well being.
 This approach contradicts the primary goal of an educational institution: to support and nurture its students' careers.

 The "One Decline Policy" and the narrow 48-hour acceptance window create a restrictive and stressful environment, pushing students to limit the number of applications they make on a job board they pay to access while sometimes even forcing them to accept roles they don't want.